Coolfab Flaretop Rocket Stove, by Thomas Christianson

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at the continuing bull markets in physical gold and silver.
+Today, we look at the demise of the U.S. penny.
+(See the commodities section.)

 Precious Metals: